A Comprehensive Guide to Copywriting Courses

-Of course, the first question on most prospective student’s minds is “How much money will I make as a copywriter?”
-The answer to this depends on the size of the company you work for, your part of the country and your experience.
-According to the US Bureau of Labor Statistics (BLS), the average salary for a copywriter in the United States is $60,300 or around $30/hour.
+Of course, most prospective students’ first question is, Coursemuch money will I make as a copywriter?”
+The answer to this depends on the size of the company you work for, your part of the country, and your experience.
+According to the US Bureau of Labor Statistics (BLS), the average salary for a copywriter in the United States is $60,300, or around $30/hour.
 Glassdoor estimates the average copywriter’s salary to be $58,565.
 Both sources say the high end of the salary range exceeds $100,000.

-There are two main categories of copywriters–those who work for corporations and ad agencies, and those who freelance.
-While most of these courses focus on freelancing, the same skills can be applied to a corporate copywriting job or to starting your own copywriting agency with your own stable of copywriters.
+There are two main categories of copywriters–those who work for corporations and ad agencies and those who freelance.
+While most of these courses focus on freelancing, the same skills can be applied to a corporate copywriting job or starting your copywriting agency with your stable copywriters.

-While the world marketing arena has changed somewhat in the last couple of decades, from magazines, newspapers and billboards to digital advertising, the basics of good copywriting remain largely the same.
-Being able to write good, concise and persuasive ad copy is likely to be in demand for years to come.
-If you’re just starting your career or are a copywriting veteran, expanding your writing skills by taking one or more copywriting courses this year is sure to pay off in the long run.
+While the world marketing arena has changed somewhat in the last couple of decades, from magazines, newspapers, and billboards to digital advertising, the basics of good copywriting remain largely the same.
+Being able to write reasonable, concise, and persuasive ad copy is likely to be in demand for years to come.
+If you’re starting your career or are a copywriting veteran, expanding your writing skills by taking one or more copywriting courses this year is sure to pay off in the long run.